kacos2000/OtherStuff/ExFat/readme.md

 ### Powershell script to show the [Allocated Clusters](https://github.com/kacos2000/Other/blob/master/ExFat/ExF_Bitmap.ps1) from an exFAT $Bitmap

 Each byte value represents the allocation status for 8 clusters.
 Translated to binary, each bit, starting from right to left is the allocation status switch for one cluster.
-So the Hex value 0xF0, of offset 0x09, is represented in binary 111110000 and accordingly:
+So the Hex value 0xF0, of offset 0x09, is represented in binary as 111110000 and accordingly:

 bit |	1 |	1 |	1 |	1 |	0 |	0 |	0 |	0